1st SBCT rail, container operations

 Sgt.
-Russell England, a satellite communication systems operator-maintainer assigned to Charlie Company, 299th Brigade Engineer Battalion, 1st Stryker Brigade Combat Team, 4th Infantry Division, inspects paperwork during vehicle staging operations at the rail yard at Fort Carson, Colorado, July 22, 2020.
-The 1st SBCT executed a no-notice Emergency Deployment Readiness Exercise while preparing for its upcoming rotation at the National Training Center.
+Marshall Wright, a cannon crewmember assigned to Charlie Battery, 2nd Battalion, 12th Field Artillery Regiment, 1st Stryker Brigade Combat Team, 4th Infantry Division, inspects his battery's containers during container yard operations at Fort Carson, Colorado, July 22, 2020.
+Wright's inspections supported 1st SBCT's no-notice Emergency Deployment Readiness Exercise and its upcoming rotation at the National Training Center.
 (U.S. Army photo by Capt.
 Daniel Parker)

 |Date Taken: